 - MD5 is less secure when compared to the SHA algorithm since MD5 is more vulnerable to collision attacks.

-I hope you will find this module to be useful.
+I hope you will find the What is MD5 (Message Digest algorithm 5) module to be useful.
 You may also check out our other tutorials and blogs on our website for more exciting and informative content.